 “It’s a cruel portrait of us: 500 million sentient people entrapped in the recent careless thoughts of a Harvard sophomore.”

 I’m going to hold off on the Facebook discussion and write a different entry for it, because I think she is in conversation with Jonathan Franzen’s essay “Liking is for Cowards.
 Go for What Hurts” (2011)– or at least he is in conversation with her, as her piece was written a year earlier.
-I would like to writer a proper opinion piece on it.
+I would like to write a proper opinion piece on it and link it HERE.

 Overall I loved this collection.
 I think Zadie Smith is a brilliant, Wonder-Woman figure in my life, so I would 100% recommend her essay collection to you.
 If you doubt whether you should invest time in her long fictional works, or this collection, I strongly recommend listening to one of her commencement speeches, or her interviews—hearing her voice, and her real-life tone, helps in fully embracing her ideas and loving every minute you spend reading her works.

 - Library: An Unquiet History by Matthew Battles